opnsense/docs/source/history/thefork.rst

   with clear and easy to read build scripts that are portable and small,

-* OPNsense is now a package that can be installed on top of our custom HardenedBSD build (you can literally do pkg remove opnsense and are left with an almost standard HardenedBSD base system),
+* OPNsense is now a package that can be installed on top of our custom HardenedBSD build (you can literally do pkg remove opnsense and you are left with an almost standard HardenedBSD base system),

 * The firmware upgrade process is now done with pkgng,